Palmgrenoskari/machineLearning/OpenAI_API/README.md

 https://youtu.be/uRQH2CFvedY?list=PLVSHX8nnJZXc_xaqXL54fGoWhddQEZHwg

-Just learning experience for me.
-I might make do little twists of my own but most of the code is from the video.
+Just a learning experience for me.
+I might add little twists of my own but majority of the code is from the video.